Harmonic analysis on directed graphs and applications: from Fourier analysis to wavelets: Applications

 The semi-supervised learning on graphs problem is formulated in the same manner for the directed graph $\mathcal{G}$ or its symmetrized version $\mathcal{G}_{\operatorname{sym}}$, except that the variational regularization term $\mathcal{S}(\boldsymbol f)$ differs.
-We propose to compare three methods for the directed case and its symmetrized one.
+In all these situations, for learning two classes, the solution is obtained by constraining the previous continuous problem of having labels taking values only in $\{+1,-1\}$; a relaxed version of the problem is to solve the continuous optimization problem and take the sign of its solution.
+We now compare three methods for the directed case and the symmetrized case.